ibell/pdsim/README.md

 This version uses CoolProp v6.x

-# Credits/History
+## Credits/History

 The core code of PDSim was written by Ian Bell, as part of a collaborative project with the [Ray W. Herrick Lab faculty](https://engineering.purdue.edu/Herrick) while backpacking around the world.
 It has its origins in the work done on [modeling scroll compressors](https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1003&context=herrick), and to this day the most comprehensive analysis is possible for scroll compressors.
-Examples are available of:
+Examples are available of

 * [hermetic scroll compressor](examples/scroll_compressor.py)
 * [hermetic scroll compressor w/ vapor injection](examples/scroll_compressor_w_VI.py)
 * [hermetic scroll compressor w/ discharge valve](examples/scroll_compressor_valve.py)

-Examples are also available of:
+Examples are also available of

 * [reciprocating compressor](examples/recip_compressor.py)
 * [piston expander](examples/piston_expander.py)